HongPhuMagic/ML-Project-3-Bitcoin/README.md

 #### Project Goal

-The goal of this project is to predict bitcoin (btc) prices using ARIMA (Auto Regressive Integrated Moving Average), a form of linear modell and rNN.
+The goal of this project is to predict bitcoin (btc) prices using ARIMA (Auto Regressive Integrated Moving Average), a form of linear model, and rNN.
 One thing to note is that; bitcoin is known to be very manipulative so I don't expect my model to perform well.

 #### Data Source